DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 $EY-graduate-employment$

-Funding is available to cover course fees of up to £7,000.
 You do not need to do anything to access this funding.
 You can [learn more about early years inital teacher training funding](https://www.gov.uk/guidance/early-years-initial-teacher-training-2023-to-2024-funding-guidance).

 ### Undergraduate training
 This route is for people who want to study a full-time bachelor’s degree in an early-childhood related subject leading to EYTS.